nestpick/react-input-range/README.md

 ## Development
 After adding changes run command `npm run build:lib` and push library folder into the repository.
 After this you'll be able to install fresh version with `npm install`.

+Bump the version with `npm version` and update version dependency in `package.json` of INTNESTTWO project